RossLabCSU/LCD-Composer/README.md

 # CompoSer
 CompoSer is a ***compo***sition ***s***cann***er*** designed to identify simple or complex low-complexity domains (LCDs) in protein sequences, described in ***(Cascarina et al. Genome Biology 2020) add link to reference when published***.

 CompoSer identifies LCDs by calculating the amino acid composition and linear dispersion of amino acids at each position in a protein sequence using a scanning window of defined size.
-For a complete description of how the algorithm works (complete with graphical representations of algorithm workflow and extensive parameter testing), see the publication cited above.
+For a full description of how the algorithm works (complete with graphical representations of algorithm workflow and extensive parameter testing), see the publication cited above.
 <br/>
 ## Basic Usage
 ### Run CompoSer with Default Parameters